TLouvet/Thomas_Louvet_3_16032023/README.md

 ## Frontend environment

 By default the frontend will call the backend at port 3001, if needed change the environment file to match your server.port of the application.properties file.

+## Swagger UI

+Once Spring Boot is running, you can access Swagger UI documentation at the following address: http://localhost:<port>/<contextPath>/swagger-ui/index.html#/